 Tree Resource Improvement and Maintenance

-Truman was awarded a Tree Resource Improvement and Maintenance (TRIM) grant from the Missouri Department of Conservation for 2024.
+Truman has been awarded Tree Resource Improvement and Maintenance (TRIM) grants from the Missouri Department of Conservation.
 TRIM grants offer cost-share funding for government agencies, schools and nonprofit groups to manage, improve or conserve trees on public lands.
-Truman’s grant is to update our campus tree inventory of our approximately 1800 trees.
-(Truman received previous TRIM grants in 2011, 2019, 2020, 2021, 2022 and 2023.)
+Truman’s most recent grant included updating our campus tree inventory of our approximately 1800 trees.
+(Truman received previous TRIM grants in 2011, 2019, 2020, 2021, 2022, 2023, and 2024.)

 Missouri Arbor Award of Excellence